patrick0057/change-nodetemplate-owner/README.md

    * Example URL: `https://<RANCHER URL>/c/c-48x9z/monitoring`
    * Derrived cluster ID from above URL: **c-48x9z**
 2. Now we need the user ID of the user to become the new nodetemplate owner, navigate to Global> Users> to find the ID.
-3. To run the script using a docker image, make sure your $KUBECONFIG is set to the full path of your kube config then run the following command.
+3. To run the script using a docker image, make sure your $KUBECONFIG is set to the full path of your Rancher local cluster kube config then run the following command.

     ```bash
     docker run -v $KUBECONFIG:/root/.kube/config patrick0057/change-nodetemplate-owner -c <cluster-id> -n <user-id>
     ```
-4. To run the script directly, just download change-nodetemplate-owner.sh, make sure your $KUBECONFIG is set to the full path of your kube config then run the following command:
+4. To run the script directly, just download change-nodetemplate-owner.sh, make sure your $KUBECONFIG or ~/.kube/config is pointing to the correct Rancher local cluster then run the following command:

     ```bash
     ./change-nodetemplate-owner.sh -c <cluster-id> -n <user-id>